atroutt/android-beginners/readme.md

  - **Nice to have** an Android phone with Android Jellybean (4.1-4.3), KitKat (4.4), Lollipop (5.x), or Marshmallow (6.x)
     - Don't forget a USB cable to connect your device to your laptop
     - [Enable developer options](http://www.androidauthority.com/enable-developer-options-569223/) on your device to be able to connect with your computer
- - A Github account.
+ - **Nice to have** A Github account.
 If you don't already have a github account you can [create one for free](https://github.com/personal)

 ### Topics covered: